JB Pritzker: LGBTQ rights

 Pritzker has been a longtime advocate of LGBTQ rights, and has actively participated in the Chicago Gay Pride Parade.
-As part of his 2018 gubernatorial race, he said his administration would address anti-LGBT hate crimes, expand LGBT access to health care, and oppose any anti-LGBT legislation.
+As part of his 2018 gubernatorial race, he said his administration would address anti-LGBTQ hate crimes, expand LGBTQ access to health care, and oppose any anti-LGBTQ legislation.

-Cannabis

-Pritzker supports expanding the state's medical marijuana program and legalizing recreational cannabis in Illinois.
-In June 2019, he signed the Illinois Cannabis Regulation and Tax Act into law, which effectively legalized the possession and regulated sale of marijuana for recreational purposes starting in 2020.

 Minimum wage

 As a candidate for governor, Pritzker campaigned on raising the minimum wage in Illinois to $15 an hour.
 He enacted a plan to do so, raising the minimum wage to $9.25 an hour on January 1, 2020, and then to $10 an hour on July 1 of that year.
 The minimum wage has risen by $1 per hour each year on January 1.
 It was $15 as of January 1, 2025.

 Net neutrality

 Pritzker supports net neutrality, and wrote on his gubernatorial campaign website: "As governor, I will ensure that all internet traffic is treated equally, so that everyone can continue to use the internet to grow their businesses, further their education, and enjoy the freedom of expression."